 - Asynchronous communication is when you send a written, video or audio message without the expectation of an immediate response.
 Think chat tools, voicemails on answering machines, or good-old-fashioned texting.
 If you’ve ever sent an email in your life, you’ve done asynchronous communication.

-In this vein, an asynchronous retrospective simply involves giving your team members the opportunity to contribute to the retrospective as and when they have time.
 This gives every team member control of their own schedule so they can reflect when they are ready to.

 Synchronous communication is ping pong – quick and direct.
 Asynchronous communication is chess – slow and intentional.

 It might feel unusual to go asynchronous at first.
 There are new mental muscles to train and some new processes to learn.
 Running an asynchronous meeting is a bit like trying a new and exotic fruit.
 It may seem strange to begin with, but curiosity can quickly turn to wonder.